MikeBergmann/bones-milestone-lua-interface-desc/doc/basics-and-structure.md

                   ├ main.lua
                   └ manifest.lua

-The programs directory must have the extension. lua, the file main.lua contains the program and the file manifest.lua contains a multilingual program description in the form:
+The programs directory must have the extension '.lua', the file 'main.lua' contains the program and the file 'manifest.lua' contains a multilingual program description in the form:

     - Test manifest